Dear readers and followers,

 - Walk up through the stairs from the front side

-We chose the option 2 on the way up while on the way down we stumbled on the steep rocky way down just after the sunset which was challenging but we made it!
+We chose the option 2 on the way up.
+On the way down, we stumbled on the steep rocky path just after sunset.
+It was challenging, but we made it!

-The reason why you should enjoy this unbeaten path is to realize or just have a taste about how the local unprivileged society live day-by-day, in particular observe the loitering local kids begging for money.
-The kids were staring at us (me and the two Spanish guys) and following us to convince us to give them some petty money.
-Another kid I saw was enjoying his time by climbing the trees which clearly show the enjoyment of life by doing simple things connected with the nature!
+You should enjoy this unbeaten path to realize or just have a taste of how the local unprivileged society lives day-by-day.
+In particular, observe the loitering local kids begging for money.
+The kids were staring at us.
+They were following me and the two Spanish guys.
+They wanted to convince us to give them some petty money.
+Another kid I saw was enjoying his time.
+He was climbing the trees.
+This clearly shows the enjoyment of life by doing simple things connected with nature!

-The only one recommendation is to avoid giving money to kids because if you do so you encourage them of not attending the school, we’d rather support their families by buying some pencils, pens and exercise books for their kids instead since some schools lacks of funds to provide kids with the studying material.
+The only one recommendation is to avoid giving money to kids.
+If you do so, you encourage them not to attend school.
+We’d rather support their families by buying some pencils, pens, and exercise books for their kids instead.
+Some schools lack funds to give kids the studying materials.

 Here below there is a photo gallery of the Phnom Krom hill:

 In conclusion, this unbeaten tour is ONLY the top of the iceberg because in Cambodia there countless unbeaten spots where the rural society live.
-I strongly encourage to check out these two places as a first taste of what Cambodian society is Siem Reap itself is a lot more than just Angkor Wat, however Angkor Wat is also a MUST-visit to understand a bit the story of the Khmer empire.
+I strongly encourage you to check out these two places.
+They offer a first taste of what Cambodian society is.
+Siem Reap itself is a lot more than just Angkor Wat.
+However, Angkor Wat is also a MUST-visit to understand the story of the Khmer empire.

 Having said that, more articles about Cambodian unbeaten paths will follow soon!